shreyasvispute/CourseConversionTemplate/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you will find server and client and run the following commands individually to get started:

+### `npm install`

 ### `npm start`